reactivize/react-dynamic-controls/readme.md

 ## server:
-if you want to run the app in docker...
+if you wish to run server code in docker...
 - also opens up the debugger port; 5858 docker run -it -v //c/Users/Public/mydocker/dynamicControlsServer:/expressapi -p 3000:3000 -p 5858:5858 mydev /bin/bash